mossicrue/rancher-bible/appunti/rancher-install.md

 ## Prepare the Bastion host
 Step to do in the client or server that will become the Bastion Host

-## Install RKE binary
+### Install RKE binary
 - Download RKE binary from https://github.com/rancher/rke/releases
 - chmod +x the binary just downloaded
 - Move it to /usr/local/bin or any directory included in $PATH
 - Test installation by issueing `rke --version`

-## Create the ssh-key to access the Rancher Nodes without password
+### Create the ssh-key to access the Rancher Nodes without password
 - On the Bastion host run `ssh-keygen -t rsa -f rancher-id_rsa`
 - Copy the public key on the Rancher Node
 - Add the key in the `~/.ssh/authorized_keys` file of the node
 - Restart ssh service

-## Create rke configuration file
+### Create rke configuration file
 Run `rke-config` to create the `cluster.yaml` file and follow the steps prompted.
-Here an example of the output value passed by me
+Here an example output of the configuration I build

 ```
 MacBookPro:rancher-bible mossicrue$ rke config